 The investors receive distributions from the SPV in the form of monthly interest on the securities (debentures) held by investors in such SPV.

-TDS certificates will be provided to you on a quarterly basis.
+TDS certificates will be provided to you on a quarterly or semi-annual basis.

 The distributions are taxable in the hands of the users as per the user’s respective tax bracket.
-Further, distributions would also be subject to a deduction of tax (TDS) at a rate of 10% before remitting to the user on a monthly basis.
+Further, distributions would also be subject to a deduction of tax (TDS) at a rate of 10% before remitting to the user.

-A TDS certificate will be provided for any tax deducted at source by the SPV and such TDS would be available as a credit to the Investor.
+A TDS certificate will be provided for any tax deducted at source on a quarterly or semi-annual basis and such TDS would be available as a credit to the Investor.

 The tax implications provided herein are provided on an indicative basis and users are advised to consult their respective tax experts with respect to any tax related matters.